solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1alpha2.virtual_mesh.md

 <a name="networking.mesh.gloo.solo.io.VirtualMeshSpec.MTLSConfig.SharedTrust"></a>

 ### VirtualMeshSpec.MTLSConfig.SharedTrust
-Shared trust is a trust model requiring a common root certificate shared between trusting Meshes, as well as shared identity between all Workloads and TrafficTargets which wish to communicate within the VirtualMesh.
+Shared trust is a trust model requiring a common root certificate shared between trusting Meshes, as well as shared identity between all Workloads and Destinations which wish to communicate within the VirtualMesh.

 | Field | Type | Label | Description |